Shyamala9926/Dice-Game/README.md

 by using HTML,CSS,Javascript.
 ## Discription
 Roll the dice and test your luck on our engaging and interactive dice game website, where fun meets excitement with every roll.
-Roll the dice and test your luck on our engaging and interactive dice game website, where fun meets excitement with every roll.